-We are all familiar with chives, the bright green grass-like herb often appearing as a garnish, adding a hint of onion flavor to dishes.
+We are all familiar with chives, the bright green, grass-like herb often appearing as a garnish, adding a hint of onion flavor to dishes.
 But did you know there are also garlic chives?
 Garlic chives (botanical name Allium tuberosum) may look like onion chives—also referred to as simply "chives"—but they actually taste like garlic.
-Whereas onion chives are hollow, garlic chives are distinguishable from chives by their flat, broader leaves and fragrant white flowers.
-Otherwise, these herbs look very similar in appearance.
+And whereas onion chives are hollow, garlic chives are distinguishable from chives by their flat, broader leaves and fragrant white flowers.

 Identifying Garlic Chives

 The garlic chive is a perennial plant that is grown from a fibrous bulb.
 Unlike other onions and types of garlic, however, the garlic chive's bulb is inedible.
-The grass-like leaves and abundant flowers grow to be between 12 and 15 inches tall and are ideal for planting in borders or containers, as well as the herb garden.
+The grass-like leaves and abundant flowers grow to be between 12 and 15 inches tall and are often seen in borders or containers, as well as the herb garden.
 Besides adding a pleasant fragrance, they also attract butterflies.
 The flowers can be dried and used in arrangements.

 Cooking With Garlic Chives